oconnor663/bao/docs/spec.md

 giving attackers a way to create decoding collisions.

 Earlier versions of Bao did append the length to the root node, instead of using a chunk/parent distinguisher.
-A proper distinguisher (the `node_depth` initialization parameter) was added later, both to better fit the [*Sufficient conditions*](https://eprint.iacr.org/2009/210.pdf) framework and to avoid issues around integer overflow.
+A proper distinguisher was added later (the `node_depth` initialization parameter, as Bao was based on BLAKE2 at that time), both to better fit the [*Sufficient conditions*](https://eprint.iacr.org/2009/210.pdf) framework and to avoid issues around integer overflow.
 At that point the length suffix was redundant, and it also incurred some performance overhead in the short message case, where a one-block message would require two blocks of compression.
 It was dropped mainly for that performance reason, since the sloppy implementation concerns above aren't decisive either way.

 ### Why is the encoding format malleable?